vapourlang/vapour-website/docs/functions.md

 ## Functions

-Functions are declared with the `func` keyword, we indicate the the types of each argument as well as the type the function returns.
+Functions are declared with the `func` keyword, we indicate the types of each argument as well as the type the function returns.

 <Tabs>